Telefonica/toolium/docs/tests_result_analysis.rst

 =====================

 Toolium does not create a custom tests execution report.
-This is delegated to your favourite test framework (unittest, nose, pytest, lettuce, behave, ...).
+This is delegated to your favourite test framework (unittest, nose, pytest, behave, ...).
 But Toolium provides some useful features to analyze tests results.

 Logs
 ----